Knowledge Portal | Metasearch (EDS)

 EDS settings

-Among other things, the language settings for menus and information texts can be adjusted.
-To save settings or individual adjustments for later sessions, you may need a private user account at "My EBSCOhost".
+On the EDS homepage you will find the menu items "My Dashboard", "Research Tools" and "Links".
+Further setting options can be found under MyEBSCO.
+You can set the language settings for menus and information texts, among other things.
+To save settings or individual adjustments for later sessions, you may need a private user account.

-In the menu bar there is the item Languages on the right side.
-This menu item allows you to select different languages.
-The default language is German.
+You can choose from various languages.
+The default setting is German.
 Adjusting the language affects the menus and information texts, but not the display of hits / the hit list of an executed search.

-To save search results, such as permanent links to searches, articles, or e-books for a later session, EBSCO provides a "folder" feature.
+To save search results, such as permanent links to searches, articles or e-books for a later session, EBSCO provides various options via the dashboard.

-A private login to "My EBSCOhost" is required to use this feature.
-If you want to save search hits without this "folder" feature, you can retrieve citation information or create permalinks.
-For instructions, see the help topic "Managing Custom Folders".
+To use this function, a private login to "My EBSCOhost" may be required.
+If you want to save search hits without this "folder" function, you can retrieve citation information or create permalinks.

 Notice: